The foiled attack came just three months before the deadly November 13 attacks in Paris.

 The gunman behind a foiled terrorist attack on a Paris-bound train in 2015 has been sentenced to life behind bars.

-Ayoub El Khazzani was convicted of attempted terrorist murder on Thursday, at a French court.
+Ayoub El Khazzani was convicted of attempted terrorist murder in December 2020 at a French court.

-On August 21, 2015, Khazzani boarded the high-speed Thalys service to Paris at Brussels, armed with an assault rifle, nearly 300 rounds of ammunition, a hand gun and a cutter.
+On August 21, 2015, El Khazzani boarded the high-speed Thalys service to Paris at Brussels, armed with an assault rifle, nearly 300 rounds of ammunition, a handgun, and a box cutter.

 His terror attack was foiled by two US servicemen and their friend, who managed to tackle, choke and knock him unconscious with his own Kalashnikov rifle.

-Three other men, meanwhile, were convicted of helping El Khazzani and the attack mastermind, Abdelhamid Abaaoud, who was also behind the November 13 murders in the French capital.
+Three other men, meanwhile, were convicted of helping El Khazzani and the attack mastermind.

-Bilal Chatra and Mohamed Bakkali were sentenced for 27 years and 25 years, respectively, for being complicit in the attack.
+Bilal Chatra and Mohamed Bakkali were sentenced to 27 years and 25 years, respectively, for being complicit in the attack.
 A third man, Redouane El Amrani Ezzerrifi, was given a seven-year sentence.

 Masterminded by Abaaoud